• July 31, 2021

 Commercial CCTV systems are a great and efficient way for businesses, big or small, to privately monitor their site, or perhaps a particular room or area, for suspicious activity or intruders.

-Between 2019 and 2020, there were over 400,000 burglaries across England and Wales showing that it’s essential to have a good security system and especially CCTV in place.
+In just the last year, there were over 245,284 police-recorded burglaries across England and Wales showing that it’s essential to have a good security system and especially CCTV in place.
 A commercial CCTV system can act as an extra layer of security and can even be used to discourage criminal activity.

 As well as factors such as the size of the area wanting to be surveilled, the quality and amount of CCTV equipment used, the building type and camera locations, there are other costs involved with video surveillance systems that can make it more expensive.